 Research has found that it cost organizations nearly half to reskill someone for a job than to hire.
 With the soaring cost of rehiring, organizations are realizing the need to evaluate employee skills, uncover skills gaps, and provide education aimed at bridging skill gaps.
 Although employers have tried to address remote workers’ need for training to a fair extent, it has been usually handled on a need-based system.
 But business leaders are moving away from their reliance on external hires to drive organization growth, instead, they are keen to develop in-house talent by focusing on skill development of the existing workforce.

 The pandemic posed a new challenge for the L&D departments of all organizations when a surge in the remote working employees made it realize that just as the market never remains static, decision-makers should not hesitate in adopting new learning strategies to cater to the new business demands.
 Thus, from an organizational standpoint, as the business structure changes, having a Learning Management System (LMS) has become critical to address the need for upskilling or reskilling the existing workforce, especially the remote workforce.

-Remote workforce development is best achieved if organizations have the right tools and LMS today has become an important tool for organizations, irrespective of the industry, in many ways:
+Remote workforce training and development is best achieved if organizations have the right tools and LMS today has become an important tool for organizations, irrespective of the industry, in many ways:

 LMS facilitates communication and collaboration among employees of all levels and the best part of having it in an organization is that it doesn’t miss out on the remote workers.
 Real-time discussions with peers and instructors allow employees to clarify doubts and understand the training better.
 It a breeding ground for different perspectives and ideas where learners, irrespective of their physical presence, debate and discuss subject topics and enhance their professional development.
 An LMS provides a dedicated forum that allows employees, trainers, and course administrators to start discussions and gain insights from each other.
 These discussions can also be saved and viewed at any time.